HawkdotDev/creatorsPen/README.md

 ## Getting Started

-To get started with Creator's Pen, follow these steps:
+To get started with creatorsPen, follow these steps:

 1. **Step 1**: Clone the repository.
 2. **Step 2**: Install the necessary dependencies.